sksamuel/avro4s/README.md

 * 0.93.0 - Added support for either and options in schema generator.
 Added support for aliases via scala annotation.
 * 0.92.0 - Added support for unions (and unions of nulls to Options) and enums to class generator.

+## Schemas

+Avro4s allows us to generate schemas directly from classes in a totally straightforward way.
+Let's define some classes.

+`scala
+case class Pizza(name: String, ingredients: Seq[Ingredient], vegetarian: Boolean, vegan: Boolean, calories: Int) case class Ingredient(name: String, sugar: Double, fat: Double) `

+Next is to invoke the apply method of AvroSchema passing in the top level type.
+This will return an `org.apache.avro.Schema` instance, from which you can output, write to a file etc.

+`scala
+val schema = AvroSchema[Pizza]
+`

+You can see that the schema generator handles nested case classes, sequences, primitives, etc. For a full list of supported object types, see the table later.

 ## Serializing

 Avro4s allows us to easily serialize Scala case classes into an avro stream.